manodeep/hinge/README.md

 ## Parameter File for HaloParentFinder

-Please refer to the [HaloParentFinder/README](haloparentfinder/README.md) file.
+Please refer to the README file in the [HaloParentFinder](haloparentfinder) directory.

 ## Parameter File for OrphanFixer

-Please refer to the [OrphanFixer/README](orphanfixer/README.md) file.
+Please refer to the README file in the [OrphanFixer](orphanfixer) directory.

 ## Parameter File for MergerTree

-Please refer to the [MergerTree/README](mergertree/README.md) file.
+Please refer to the README file in the [MergerTree](mergertree) file.

 # Author